marxin/texi2rst-generated/sphinx/gccint/guidelines-for-diagnostics.rst

 source code that ought to be fixed, and issue no other warnings.
 Naturally, this ideal is impossible to achieve.

-.. index:: signal-to-noise ratio (metaphorical usage for diagnostics)

-.. index:: diagnostics, false positive
+.. index:: signal-to-noise ratio (metaphorical usage for diagnostics), diagnostics, false positive, diagnostics, true positive, false positive, true positive

-.. index:: diagnostics, true positive

-.. index:: false positive

-.. index:: true positive

 Warnings should have a good :dfn:`signal-to-noise ratio`: we should have few :dfn:`false positives` (falsely issuing a warning when no warning is